ahmadkhaleel96/api-server/README.md

 - Swagger

 #### Packages
-express , jest , supertest
+express , jest , supergoose

 #### How to initialize/run your application
 - `nodemon`